awslabs/voice-powered-analytics/README-Alexa.md

 ### Bonus Step: What Utterances and Intents Are Needed For a "List My Metrics" skill
-**Tweet @chadneal and @ahwestrich** with a description of the custom skill that you've created from this workshop.
+**Tweet @chadneal and @WestrichAdam** with a description of the custom skill that you've created from this workshop.
 It may be added below to our **Voice Powered Analytics Attendee Submissions**
 <details>
 <summary><strong>Hints and Attendee Submissions</strong></summary>
    Intent: ListMetrics